Welcome to today's edition of the Rush 24-7 podcast.

 You know people are going to scrimp, scratch, claw around to find something.

-Even though we had a story, was it two weeks ago that half the country was going to be unable to participate in the retail aspect of Christmas simply because the economy was such bad shape.
+Even though we had a story, was it two weeks ago that half the country was going to be unable to participate in the retail aspect of Christmas simply because the economy was such bad shape?

 So we've got all this polling data.

-It also points out that since 2008, the number of voters who identify themselves as Democrat or Democrat leaning in the swing states is down by four points.
+It also points out that since 2008, the number of voters who identify themselves as Democrat or Democrat leaning in the swing states is down by four points, while the ranks of Republicans have increased by five points.

 The swing states, by the way, are Colorado, Florida, Iowa, Michigan, Nevada, New Hampshire, New Mexico, North Carolina, Ohio, Pennsylvania, Virginia, Wisconsin.

-Those are the swing states, and that's where Newt Romney is beating Obama no matter where you go.
+Are the swing states, and that's where Newt Romney is beating Obama no matter where you go in all of those states.

 And then over here is a Marist poll.